CharlesPoulain/GCD_Final_Assignment/readMe.md

 This is this final assignment for Getting and Cleaning Data course on Coursera.

+*.In order to use properly run_analysis.R, you would need to set yourself the directory with setdir().If you don't, it will take the environment of Rstudio you are currently working on.

+*.The data we are looking for is dispatched in two different files.
+The first one is test and the second is train.
+Both these files contains, X file (processed data from raw data, the rows are the observations = fixed-width sliding window of 2.56 sec, the column are the features.), Y file (processed data pointing out which activity the subject was doing during the observation), subject file (linking each observation to a subject by code 1:30) and a "Inertial Signals" directory (being the pre-processed raw data).
+We won't use Inertial Signals data since they aren't relevant for this Assignment and we will merge train files together, then test files, then the resulting test and train files together.

 #Assignment Instructions
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.